Oszkár Asboth

 In 1928, Asboth followed up the earlier experimental work on vertical take-off aircraft, carried out during World War I by Petróczy, Kármán and Zurovec.
 The original prototypes carried a car for an observer and allowed rapid vertical flight using tethering cables to hold them in position and aid stability.

 The aim of his experiments was to develop the device attached to a rope that was released into an aircraft that could fly freely through the air.
 Over the two years of experimentation the two large wooden propellers - positioned one above the other and rotating in opposite directions - managed to raise Asboth's device into the air together with its pilot more than 250 times and for periods of almost one hour.

-But because of their rigid propellers Asboth's "helicopters" became unstable when moving forward or when subjected to a strong side wind.
-Thanks to his ability with the pen and knowledge of foreign languages and guided by his business sense Asboth ensured that news of his experiments travelled round the world and the great newspapers of the world described at length what were considered to be the first successful helicopter flights.
-Thanks to his shrewd business sense Asboth was able to profit from his inventions.
+Because of their rigid propellers Asboth's "helicopters" became unstable when moving forward or when subjected to a strong side wind.
+Despite these limitations, these are considered to be among the first successful helicopter flights recorded.

 He was director of Austria's Central Experimental Station.

 In Hungary, Asboth also experimented with automobiles powered by propellers.
 Due to a structural defect. this experiment resulted in a fatal accident, for which Asboth was considered to be responsible and as a result he was condemned.
 Following this set-back, Asboth took advantage of his outstanding international reputation and was able to continue his experimental work on helicopters, working for French, English and German companies.

 He moved to the UK before the start of the Second World War.

 In 1941, he left Germany and returned to Hungary, where he experimented on boats powered by aircraft propellers and contributed to scientific journals.
 He continued this work after 1945 and worked as an expert for Innovations Implementation Company until his death.
 For his work on the development of aircraft propellers and his experimental work in general he received several Hungarian and international awards.

 He died in Budapest at the age of 68.